 We utilized the above cumulative catch curves and heatmaps to come up with a list of years to exclude from modeling.
 See a section of the “years to exclude” table below.

-For ongoing data collection and more recent seasons, we applied an automatic check to determine if a year should be excluded.
+For ongoing data collection and more recent seasons, we applied an automatic check as a first pass to determine if a year should be excluded.
+Any automatic exclusion records will be reviewed manually before being excluded from data.
 We use the following criteria to asses if a recent RST season should be excluded from analysis:

 • If 25% of the weeks are missing (this test is used in place of the original criteria of “exclude years with lots of missing data from cumulative catch curves”)